nickfargo/state/_includes/content/api/state/attributes.md

 Declaring a state `finite` guarantees its hierarchical structure by hiding its `addSubstate` and `removeSubstate` methods after the state has been constructed.

-The `finite` attribute is inherited from both superstates and protostates, and is imposed with higher precedence than [`mutable`](#state--attributes--mutable).

 {% highlight javascript %}
 {% include examples/api/state/attributes--finite.js %}
 {% endhighlight %}